MicrosoftDocs/entra-docs/docs/workload-id/workload-identity-federation-create-trust.md

 ## Important considerations and restrictions

-To create, update, or delete a federated identity credential, the account performing the action must have the [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator), [Application Developer](~/identity/role-based-access-control/permissions-reference.md#application-developer), [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator), or Application Owner role.
+To create, update, or delete a federated identity credential, the account performing the action must have the [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator), [Application Developer](~/identity/role-based-access-control/permissions-reference.md#application-developer), or [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator) Entra role, or be the owner of the application.
 The [microsoft.directory/applications/credentials/update permission](~/identity/role-based-access-control/custom-available-permissions.md#microsoftdirectoryapplicationscredentialsupdate) is required to update a federated identity credential.

 [!INCLUDE [federated credential configuration](./includes/federated-credential-configuration-considerations.md)]